-- 1. Select a Relevant Topic: Choose a topic related to a 4-H project you're passionate about.
-Ensure it's something that interests you and can evolve as you gain more knowledge and experience. - 2.
-Research: Gather scientific research-based facts from credible sources like government websites, unbiased research firms, and reputable organizations.
+- Select a Relevant Topic: Choose a topic related to a 4-H project you're passionate about.
+Ensure it's something that interests you and can evolve as you gain more knowledge and experience. - Research: Gather scientific research-based facts from credible sources like government websites, unbiased research firms, and reputable organizations.
 Your information must be accurate and supported. - 3.
 Choose Your Presentation Style: Decide whether you'll present your topic as a method demonstration, or an illustrated talk. - 4.
 Prepare an Outline: Create a detailed outline for your presentation.
 Younger 4-H members may need to write out their entire speech, while older members can use a detailed outline. - 5.
 Practice: Regardless of your presentation style, practice is key to success.
 Rehearse your presentation until you're confident and can deliver it effectively. - 6.
 Gather Resources: Compile a list of your information sources, including references, citations, and a bibliography.
-Be prepared to defend the accuracy and reliability of the information you present.
+Be prepared to defend the accuracy and reliability of the information you present. - 7.
+Seek Feedback: Before your actual presentation, seek feedback from mentors, 4-H leaders, or peers.
+They can provide valuable insights and suggestions for improvement.